 The report by Andrew Whitlock on this fire in the Herald on the 31st December 1996 is included in toto below.

-A massive fire swept through the R6-million Grand Gardens Hotel in Centra Hill yesterday morning, turning huge sections of the historical building into a wreck of twisted steel and smouldering wood.
+A massive fire swept through the R6-million Grand Gardens Hotel in Central Hill yesterday morning, turning huge sections of the historical building into a wreck of twisted steel and smouldering wood.
 Flames leapt 30ms into the air and a thick cloud of smoke was visible kilometres away from the hotel.
 Police and firemen battled to keep curious onlookers away from the scene as flaming timber and chunks of masonry collapsed.

 This forced firemen to back off and use an aerial nozzle from the relative safety of a rescue platform on one of the fire engines.
 The traffic department quickly closed sections of Western Road and other roads surrounding the hotel, and diverted traffic, preventing an early morning snarl up.
 The building dates back to 1880 and housed a number of antiques and irreplaceable memorabilia.